 Since its introduction, Own Voice Processing (OVP) has been a unique technology only offered by Signia.
 While the underlying signal processing is advanced, the overall concept and method of use is simple.
 When a quick and simple OVP training procedure has been completed as part of the initial fitting, the hearing aids are able to detect when the wearer speaks and adjust gain to accommodate for the changed acoustic conditions present when the wearer listens to their own voice, as compared to listening to external sounds.
 Previous studies indicate both high levels of satisfaction and strong preferences for OVP (H0ydal, 2017; Powers et al., 2018a; Powers et al., 2018b; Froehlich et al., 2018).

 In Signia AX, the Own Voice Processing has been upgraded to version 2.0.
 This upgrade stems from split processing, the signature feature of the AX platform.
-It utilizes the fact that the wearer's own voice is mainly present in the front hemisphere.
-With Own Voice Processing 2.0 and the use of split processing, it is now possible to pick up and optimize the sound of the wearer's own voice independently from the surrounding sounds which are processed in another stream, as illustrated in Figure 3.
+It utilises the fact that the wearer's own voice is mainly present in the front hemisphere.
+With Own Voice Processing 2.0 and the use of split processing, it is now possible to pick up and optimise the sound of the wearer's own voice independently from the surrounding sounds which are processed in another stream, as illustrated in Figure 3.
 This allows for an even more pleasant and stable sound of both own voice and surroundings.

 Figure 3.
 Left: Own Voice Processing where the wearer's own voice and surrounding sounds are processed in the same way.
 Right: Own Voice Processing 2.
 0 with separate processing of own voice and background sounds, allowing optimal and stable processing of both.